 Infectious diseases are caused by contact with germs (bacteria, viruses, parasites or fungi) either directly; being in contact with a sick person, or indirectly; from contact with contaminated items such as food or frequently touched surfaces.
 People who have been in contact with germs that cause infectious diseases can be sick with symptoms or show no symptoms at all.

-The goal of the Infectious Disease Control Team is to prevent and control the spread of diseases through:
+The Middlesex-London Health Unit's Infectious Disease Control Team prevents and controls the spread of diseases through:

 - Inspections of institutional food premises; including long-term care homes, retirement homes, hospitals and childcare centres

 - Monitoring and responding to outbreaks in institutions and the community